 La Pavona dock and boat ride

 La Pavona dock is the more popular dock out of the two, servicing all passengers coming from San Jose and La Fortuna.
-It has secure parking, a restaurant, clean bathrooms, a snack stand, small cafeteria and gift shop.
+It has a parking lot, a restaurant, clean bathrooms, a snack stand, small cafeteria and gift shop.
 There, you can purchase boat tickets and get on/off the public bus.

 The boat ride from La Pavona to Tortuguero village is about 1 hour.
 However, this does depend on the tide.
 In low tide, it can take up to 2 hours since the boats have to go much slower.
 The first time we visited Tortuguero took us 2 hours because we actually got stuck a couple of times, the water level was that low!